chiefbiiko/get-aws-config/README.md

 #### `get(opts: GetOptions = {}): { [key: string]: string }`

-Derive configuration from the environment, and/or filesystem, in that order.
+Derive configuration from the environment, the credentials file, and config file, in that order.

 **Options**